oVirt/ovirt-site/source/feature/splash.html.md

 We will add:

-*   An engine backup splash page.
+*   An backup awareness splash page.
 *   A boolean `DisplayBackupSplashPageOnLogin` configuration value (explanation below).
 Default value: `true`
 *   A string `EngineBackupOptionsInfoURL` configuration value (explanation below).
 Default value: The URL of [this](Ovirt-engine-backup) page.